Ask Krrish Contact Us

 In Salesforce development, interacting with data stored in your organization's database is fundamental.
 Unlike traditional SQL databases, Salesforce uses its own query languages tailored for its unique object model:

-• SOQL (Salesforce Object Query Language): Used to query a single sObject or multiple sObjects that are related to one another.
-It is similar to the SELECT statement in SQL.
+• SOQL (Salesforce Object Query Language): Used to query a single sObject or multiple related sObjects.
+Similar to the SELECT statement in SQL.

 • SOSL (Salesforce Object Search Language): Used to perform text-based searches across multiple sObjects, returning results that match a search term.
-It is similar to search engine queries.
+Similar to a search engine query.

 • Data Retrieval: Get the exact data you need from Salesforce objects.